austinmcconnell/dotfiles/README.md

 - ^D: move down half a screen
 - ^F: page down
 - ^B: page up
+- zz: redraw the screen with the current line in the middle of the window
 - `<C-j>`: jump to the split above current window
 - `<C-k>`: jump to the split below current window
 - `<C-h>`: jump to the split to the right of current window